An American Dilemma

 An American Dilemma: The Negro Problem and Modern Democracy is a 1944 study of race relations authored by Swedish economist Gunnar Myrdal and funded by Carnegie Corporation of New York.
 The foundation chose Myrdal because it thought that as a non-American, he could offer a more unbiased opinion.
-Myrdal's volume, at nearly 1,500 pages, painstakingly detailed what he saw as obstacles to full participation in American society that American blacks faced as of the 1940s.
+Myrdal's volume, at nearly 1,500 pages, painstakingly detailed what he saw as obstacles to full participation in American society that American Blacks faced as of the 1940s.
 American political scientist, diplomat, and author, Ralph Bunche—who was the first African American to receive a Nobel Prize—served as Gunnar Myrdal's main researcher and writer at the start of the project in the fall of 1938.

 It sold over 100,000 copies and went through 25 printings before going into its second edition in 1965.
 It was enormously influential in how racial issues were viewed in the United States, and it was cited in the landmark Brown v.
 Board of Education case "in general".
 The book was generally positive in its outlook on the future of race relations in America, taking the view that democracy would triumph over racism.
-In many ways it laid the groundwork for future policies of racial integration and affirmative action.
+In many ways, it laid the groundwork for future policies of racial integration and affirmative action.

 Analysis

-Myrdal believed he saw a vicious cycle in which whites oppressed blacks, leading to poor standards of education, health, morality, etc. among blacks that was then used as justification for prejudice and discrimination.
-The way out of this cycle, he argued, was to either reduce white prejudice, which would improve the circumstances of blacks, or to improve the circumstances of blacks, which would then reduce the reasons for white prejudice.
+Myrdal believed he saw a vicious cycle in which Whites oppressed Blacks, leading to poor standards of education, health, morality, etc. among Blacks that was then used as justification for prejudice and discrimination.
+The way out of this cycle, he argued, was to either reduce White prejudice, which would improve the circumstances of Blacks, or to improve the circumstances of Blacks, which would then reduce the reasons for White prejudice.
 Myrdal called this process the "principle of cumulation".

 In Black-White Relations: The American Dilemma, economist Junfu Zhang gives this description of Myrdal's work:

-Myrdal, writing before the civil rights movement of the 1950s and 1960s, alleged that northern whites were generally ignorant of the situation facing Negro citizens, and noted that "to get publicity is of the highest strategic importance to the Negro people".
+Myrdal, writing before the civil rights movement of the 1950s and 1960s, alleged that Northern Whites were generally ignorant of the situation facing Black citizens, and noted that "to get publicity is of the highest strategic importance to the Negro people".
 Given the press's pivotal role in the movement, this proved to be strikingly prescient.

 American Creed

 At the center of Myrdal's work in An American Dilemma was his postulate that political and social interaction in the United States is shaped by an "American Creed".
 This creed emphasizes the ideals of individualism, civil liberties, and equality of opportunity.
 Myrdal claims that it is the "American Creed" that keeps the diverse melting pot of the United States together.
-It is the common belief in this creed that endows all people—whites, blacks, rich, poor, male, female, and immigrants alike—with a common cause and allows them to co-exist as one nation.
+It is the common belief in this creed that endows all people—Whites, Blacks, rich, poor, male, female, and immigrants alike—with a common cause and allows them to co-exist as one nation.

+Myrdal argued that commitments to this American creed led the majority population, even those who harbor racist views, to feel guilt about the nature of segregation.
+Myrdal's contemporaries challenged this claim as being largely unsubstantiated.